ArduPilot/ardupilot_wiki/plane/source/docs/archived-apm2x-wiring-quickstart.rst

 .. image:: ../images/APM_2_5_PLANE_V_ELEVONS_enc.jpg
     :target: ../_images/APM_2_5_PLANE_V_ELEVONS_enc.jpg

 Elevon setup.
-At this stage its not critical which channel is plugged into which elevon.
+At this stage it's not critical which channel is plugged into which elevon.
 They can be swapped around later if needs be:

 #.
 Starboard (right) elevon